-THE EMPLOYMENT RIGHTS OF NON-MEDICAL HELPERS INCLUDING TAX AND NATIONAL INSURANCE CONTRIBUTION IMPLICATIONS

-104. If non-medical helpers earn more than the NI lower earnings limit (which is £123 per week in tax year 23/24), any issues that arise relating to the employment of the non-medical helper and pay records will need to be submitted to HM Revenue & Customs (HMRC).
-In the tax year 23/24 Class 1 NI contributions are payable by the employer and the employee when the employee earns £242 per week or more.
-Employee's NI contributions are 13.8% of weekly earnings between £242 and £967.
-Employer's contribution is 13.8% on earnings of £175 and above per week.
-Non-medical helpers pay income tax on earnings over and above £12,570 per annum for tax year 23/24 but may have to pay tax on earnings below this level if, for example, they have other employment earnings which combined takes their earnings above the threshold.
+THE EMPLOYMENT RIGHTS OF NON-MEDICAL HELPERS INCLUDING TAX AND NATIONAL INSURANCE CONTRIBUTION IMPLICATIONS week in tax year 22/23), any issues that arise relating to the employment of the non-medical helper and pay records will need to be submitted to HM Revenue & Customs (HMRC).
+In the tax year 22/23 Class 1 NI contributions are payable by the employer and the employee when the employee earns £190 per week or more.
+Employee's NI contributions are 13.25% of weekly earnings between £190 and £967.
+Employer's contribution is 15.05% on earnings of £175 and above per week.
+Non-medical helpers pay income tax on earnings over and above £12,570 per annum for tax year 21/22 but may have to pay tax on earnings below this level if, for example, they have other employment earnings which combined takes their earnings above the threshold.
 The employers of non-medical helpers are responsible for calculating the amount of tax and NI, deducting it from the employee's wages and making payments to HMRC.
 Employers may also be required to pay Employer's NI contributions.
 This will be in addition to the gross pay paid to the non-medical helper and therefore needs to be taken into account when agreeing how much the helper will be paid.
 Non-medical helpers have certain other employment rights regardless of how much they earn.
 These rights are: